Robin Harper: After Parliament

 Dear Mr. Harper, Harper's autobiography written with journalist Fred Bridgland, was published in 2011.

 In September 2014, Harper became chairman of the Scottish Wildlife Trust.
 He remained in that role for three years.

 At the beginning of December 2013, Harper announced that he would "absolutely vote no" in the 2014 referendum on Scottish independence, going on to say that he would be happy to help the Better Together campaign and that there was a "significant minority" of Greens who were opposed to independence.

-In August 2021, Harper criticised the deal that the Greens had struck with Nicola Sturgeon's government, claiming that his party had failed to take tougher action on North Sea oil, marine protection and taxation.
+In August 2021, Harper criticised the Bute House Agreement that the Greens had struck with Nicola Sturgeon's government, claiming that his party had failed to take tougher action on North Sea oil, marine protection and taxation.

 In September 2022, he joined the board of Gordon Brown's unionist think tank, Our Scottish Future.

+In August 2023, he announced that he had resigned from the Scottish Green Party, citing differences of opinion on independence, concerns over what he described as the party's move to the left and their position on trans rights.
+Harper also stated his intention to vote Labour at the next election.

+In June 2024, he joined the Labour Party citing their plan for combatting climate change and their ability to beat the Conservatives in the 2024 United Kingdom general election.

 Patronage

-Harper has been a patron of many organisations including LGBT Youth Scotland, an organisation dedicated to the inclusion and advancement of the rights of lesbian, gay, bisexual and transgender young people in Scotland.
+Harper, who is married with one stepson, has been a patron of many organisations including LGBT Youth Scotland, an organisation dedicated to the inclusion and advancement of the rights of lesbian, gay, bisexual and transgender young people in Scotland.
 He was an Honorary Vice-President of English-Speaking Union Scotland.
 He served as Rector of the University of Edinburgh 2000–2003.
 Harper was an Honorary President of the Edinburgh University Savoy Opera Group.
 He was elected as Rector of the University of Aberdeen in 2005.

 He was President of the Royal Scottish Society of Arts 2008–2011.